jumson/criticalis/README.md

 The curator of the work will be the one who decides if the corrective will make the cut, and the 'community improved' version will be the result.

-The format will be html, and contained in epub format.
-More on this as I explore the capabilities and requirements.
+The format will be the epub format.
+More on this will be forthcoming as I explore the capabilities and requirements.
     It needs to support, at a minimum, highlighting, and hyperlinks for referencing footnotes and whatnot.

 ## The way ahead